 The modernization of the information system should enable the improvement of business processes and the work of the administration as a whole.
-The new IT system will enable optimization of the processes of the tax procedure, analysis, reports and risk management taking into account the legal regulations.
-This will be accomplished by
+The new IT system will enable optimization of the

 Disaster Recovery Centre, as well as connecting with other institutions in the Republic of North Macedonia and with the EU institutions.